virgesmith/rust101/README.md

 ## Rand

 A random number library.
 More reinventing the wheel to learn rust, specifically:
-- package structure and tests, documentation, and doctests.
+- package structure and tests, documentation, and doctests
-- how to integrate with C and C++,
+- how to integrate with C and C++
 - using traits to define relationships (or lack thereof) between types
-- iterators
+- iterators and functional constucts

 The following generators are implemented:
 - C++11 minstd implementation of an LCG generator